Bruno-Hanzen/Gettin-Cleaning/README.md

 ## Code
 the R code is stored in run_analysis.R.
 It contains a function (dataset) that gathers the data from the

-1.Test Labels (later renamed as activity)
+*.Test Labels (later renamed as activity)
-2.Subjects
+*.Subjects
-3.Test Set: measurements calculated from the raw data (561 features) 4.Inertial Data: 128 raw data for each record
+*.Test Set: measurements calculated from the raw data (561 features) *.Inertial Data: 128 raw data for each record
 ..Body acceleration (along the 3 axis)
 ..Body angular speed (along the 3 axis)
 ..Total acceleration (along the 3 axis)